Are you Selling your Science?

 – Chantal Vlaskamp, PhD Candidate Clinical and Experimental Neuroscience

-On day 1 you’ll master 4 topics by small lectures, case studies and a lot of interactive assignments.
+On day 1 you will master skills through brief lectures, an unfolding case and a lot of interactive assignments.

-- Value of research: An introduction to valorization, utilization, value creation.
+- Value of Research: An introduction to valorization, utilization, value creation.
 Why are they important?
-Case: Identify utilization opportunities within a research proposal.

-- Negotiation workshop.
-Based on a case where intellectual property is key, you’ll ne
+- Negotiation Workshop: Based on a case where intellectual property is key, you will negotiate a License Agreement.

 “Love the interaction”,